HHS/living-hhs-open-data-plan/HHS-Open-Data-Plan/10-Real-World-Data-for-Impact.md

 The  “spirit” of the [Evidence Act](https://www.congress.gov/bill/115th-congress/house-bill/4174), for which the OPEN Government Data Act is Title II, is to ask and answer questions (build evidence) to support policymaking.
 HHS intends to collect, use, and acquire data to apply it in ways for the betterment of the nation.
 This includes rigorous application of the scientific method to test scientific hypotheses, while following the data wherever the data lead.
 HHS, like all Federal government, should use data to maximize the impact of science, programs, and services for the common good.

+>_Real-World Data provides a foundation for a “Learning Health System” that can rapidly adapt to changing circumstances, emergent diseases, and enable learning from the treatment of patients to inform others with the same condition._

 Real-world data (RWD[^68]) and real-world evidence (RWE[^69]) align with HHS Open Data values and goals to drive healthcare innovation, transparency, and improved outcomes.
 HHS promotes open access to and interoperability of RWD, using data-sharing and access methods compliant with applicable laws, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which applies to certain information when it is created, received, maintained, or transmitted by, or on behalf of, health plans, health care clearinghouses, and certain health care providers.

 [^68]: <https://www.hhs.gov/press-room/nih-cms-partner-to-research-root-causes-of-autism.html>